bachi-2006/my-portfolio/README.md

 # Rohith's Portfolio

-A modern, interactive portfolio website built with React and Vite to showcase projects, achievements, and skills.
+A personal portfolio website built with React and Vite to present projects, skills, experience, and contact links in an interactive single-page app.

-## Features
+## What’s Included

-- Home page with hero section, GitHub streak, social links, resume, skills, quotes, projects, library, and showcase sections
+- Home page with hero content, GitHub stats, social links, resume, skills, quotes, projects, and showcase sections
-- About page with experience, skills, certifications, education, and achievements
+- About page with background, experience, skills, certifications, education, and achievements
-- Portfolio page with project filters and detail sheets
+- Portfolio page with project cards, filters, and detail sheets
-- Blog, Contact, and Experiments pages
+- Contact page for outreach
+- Experiments page for interactive and visual side projects
-- Dark themed UI with animated interactions
+- Animated dark UI with custom loaders, motion, and data-driven components

 ## Tech Stack